apecloud/kubeblocks/docs/user_docs/cli/kbcli_org_switch.md

 ---
-title: kbcli login
+title: kbcli org switch
 ---

-Authenticate with the KubeBlocks Cloud
+Switch to another organization you are already a member of.

 ```
-kbcli login [flags]
+kbcli org switch [flags]
 ```

 ### Options

 ```
-  -c, --context string   Context name.
-  -h, --help             help for login
+  -h, --help   help for switch
-      --no-browser       Do not open the browser for authentication.
-  -o, --org string       Organization name.
-  -r, --region string    Specify the region [jp] to log in. (default "jp")
 ```

 ### Options inherited from parent commands